Asada1/JobSeeker/README.md

 *Reading lines uses now reading whole and splitting to lines in file standard_message.py, since splitlines generate problem with end of line marker \n
 *be aware that you should use gmail to send email
 *to log in to gmail via ap you need device key - more info here: https://support.google.com/accounts/answer/185833?visit_id=638780884007847211-3252833778&p=InvalidSecondFactor&rd=1
-*I filled files that were missing and catalog structure, in my opinion code was incomplete without them.
+*I created bash script to fill missing file and folder structure, in my opinion code was incomplete without them.
+After running script with 'bash folder-maker.sh' you just need to edit files with correct informations.
 *as attachment I tested with .pdf
 *I used it to send up to 4 emails so far, big scale feedback soon